unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Stone Camouflage_**.
 The gnome has advantage on Dexterity (Stealth) checks made to hide in rocky terrain.

 **_Gnome Cunning_**.
-The gnome has advantage on Intelligence, Wisdom, and Charisma saving throws against magic.
+The gnome has advantage on Intelligence, Wisdom, and Charisma saving throws against tek.

-**_Innate Techcasting_**.
-The gnome’s innate Techcasting ability is Intelligence (spell save DC 11).
-It can innately cast the following spells, requiring no material components:
+**_Innate Tekcasting_**.
+The gnome’s innate Tekcasting ability is Intelligence (tek skill save DC 11).
+It can innately cast the following tek skills, requiring no material components:

 At will: _nondetection_ (self only)
 1/day each: _blindness/deafness_, _blur_, _disguise self_